 Balances and transactions between the Company and its subsidiary have been eliminated on consolidation and are not disclosed in this note.
 Details of the transactions between the Company and other related parties are disclosed below.

 a) Related party transactions

-Certain companies which have an officer and/or director in common or which have a partner who is an officer of the Company render services or are charged for certain services as follows:
+Certain companies which have an officer and/or director in common which render services or are charged for certain services as follows: